shapehq/actions/README.md

   certificate-op-reference: op://My Vault/My Certificate/Certificate.p12
 ```

+Note that you must supply a password.
+Empty passwords are not supported.

 The action makes the keychain the default keychain on the system.
 You can disable this as shown below.

 ```yml